Sustainable Agriculture Volunteer

 Required Language Skills

-During the hottest months (November through February) temperatures in the lowlands range from 90-105 degrees, and 70-80 degrees Fahrenheit in the highlands.
-During the cold season (June, July, August), temperatures range from 60-75 degrees in the lowlands and coast, and from 40-50 degrees in the highlands.
+During the hottest months (November-February) temperatures in the lowlands range from 90-105 °F, and 70-80 °F in the highlands.
+During the cold season (June-August), temperatures range from 60-75 °F in the lowlands and coast, and from 40-50 °F in the highlands.
 There are short rains in November or December, and longer rains between March and May.

-Volunteers are placed primarily in underserved and undeveloped rural communities.
+Volunteers are placed primarily in underserved rural communities.
 These sites are generally within a few hours of small to mid-size district towns, with banks, a variety of shops, markets, local restaurants and guesthouses.
-Travel to Dar es Salaam can take anywhere from 5 hours to three days by road.
+Travel to Dar es Salaam can take anywhere from five hours to three days by road.
 Volunteers generally use public buses as a main mode of transportation.

 Volunteers will encounter very different social and cultural norms that require flexibility and understanding.
 For example, the American sense of privacy in terms of information-sharing or physical space, doesn’t really exist in many Tanzanian communities.
 Volunteers are frequently asked personal questions, e.g. one’s religion and marital status, and people will wonder why a Volunteer might want quiet moments alone.
 As a foreigner, there is also the added element of curiosity from children as well as adults.

-It is important to note that Tanzania has restrictive laws that target LGBTQ individuals.
-Volunteers will need to be mindful of cultural norms and country-specific laws.
-Staff and currently serving Volunteers will address how to navigate this aspect of identity and what support mechanisms are available.
+Tanzania has some restrictive laws that target certain sexual acts.
+Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and host countries.
+Staff and currently serving Volunteers will address this topic during Pre-Service Training, and identify support mechanisms for incoming trainees.
 Please refer to the Local Laws and Special Circumstances of the U.S. Department of State's travel page for more information:

-Learn more about the Volunteer experience in Tanzania: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Tanzania: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 -Health Extension Volunteer